michaesb/Solar_system_simulation/README.md

 begin_work.sh this is just a comfortable way of starting the atom editor and open the project description.
 ### Prerequisites

-Make sure you have OpenMP's library mpi.h installed in your computer, either is it windows or linux.
-We recommend a minimum of 4 core processor, but the more cores you have,the quicker the fastet the programs will run.
+We recommend a minimum of 4 core processor, but the more cores you have, the quicker the programs will run.
 A minimum of 2 GB of RAM will do.

 ### Installing